abinit/abinit/doc/tutorial/compilation.md

 Note, however, that ABINIT needs both the **single-precision** and the **double-precision** version.
 This means that you need to configure, build and install the package twice.

-To build the single precision version with, use:
+To build the single precision version, use:

 ```sh